Government’s leasehold reforms ‘not the revolution required’, peers told

 In February, MPs urged the Government to go further to restrict ground rents for existing leases and end forfeiture, with housing minister Lee Rowley pointing to ongoing consultations.

-Speaking on Friday, Labour frontbencher Lord Kennedy of Southwark said of the Bill: “This is far, far short of what was promised … and the Government should be ashamed of the fact, the way it has behaved over the last few years, and behaved over this Bill, making promise after promise after promise, and delivering very, very little.”
+Speaking on Friday at report stage, Labour frontbencher Lord Kennedy of Southwark said of the legislation: “This is far, far short of what was promised … and the Government should be ashamed of the fact, the way it has behaved over the last few years, and behaved over this Bill, making promise after promise after promise, and delivering very, very little.”

 Conservative whip Lord Gascoigne replied: “This is a good Bill as it stands, the Government wants to see it through.”